anchan828/typeorm-helpers/packages/history/README.md

 ### Drop unique indices

-The history table stores multiple entities with the same content, so it won't work well if there is a yunique index.
+The history table stores multiple entities with the same content, so it won't work well if there is a unique index.
 You will need to drop the all unique indices.
 So I prepared a helper function for migration.

 ```ts